 "This thriller has legs under it; and when they get pumping---when the chase is on---you will sweep yourself to the end in a flurry of turning pages!"

 "All the more impressive when considering that "Path of the Dead" is the debut of Mark Edward Langley as a novelist, this inherently riveting read showcases his genuine flair for character and narrative driven storytelling.
 While especially and unreservedly recommended for community library Mystery/Suspense collections, it should be noted for the personal reading lists of dedicated mystery buffs."

 I am very pleased to announce that the Audiobook is now moving forward!
 I was given four people to chose from, all with samples of them reading passages from Path of the Dead, and I have made my choice.
 The actor is now aware and will begin recording the book.
 I am proud and extremely pleased to say the Bronson Pinchot will be the narrator for the first Arthur Nakai novel, Path of the Dead!
 You may all know him from TV's Perfect Strangers or of the feature film First Wives Club, but he has also worked extensively as an audiobook narrator for Blackstone Publishing, with over 100 recordings to his credit.
 AudioFile magazine even recognized him as the Best Voice in Fiction & Classics for his 2010 renderings.
 We are all pleased to confirm that he will be bringing Arthur Nakai, and the other rich characters that inhabit his world, to life.

-Once you've signed up, check your inbox each month for email updates with information on the ups and downs of my writing journey as well as excerpts from my latest novel.
-As always, these updates are filled with exclusive content and all the latest news.
-Please note that your email address WILL NOT be shared and you can easily unsubscribe any time.
+Once you've signed up, check your inbox each month for emailed newsletters filled with information on the ups and downs of my writing journey as well as excerpts from my latest novel before publication!
+Please note that your email address WILL NOT be shared and you can easily unsubscribe.
+Thank you for joining!

 Indiana, United States